-Prices just keep getting lower and lower on 24-inch displays such that now one can get a display for around $130 including the AOC E2460SD.
+Prices just keep getting lower and lower on 24-inch displays such that now one can get a display for under $150 including the Acer G246HLAbd.
 It uses a fairly typical 24-inch display panel with a native resolution of 1920x1080 for full high definition video support with your typical 250cd/m^2 brightness and 5ms grey-to-grey response times.
 To keep the costs down, there is a very limited set of features including just tilt adjustments and only DVI and VGA connectors.
-In fact, only a VGA cable is supplied.

 Dell has made some outstanding monitors over the years and they continue this trend with the UltraSharp U2412M.
 This version still uses an IPS based panel for very wide viewing angles but instead uses an LED backlight that helps reduce the power consumption.
 It should be noted that the color gamut is not as wide as or as bright newer U2413 but this is much more affordable and better as a general purpose for graphics, video and gaming.
 Unlike most 24-inch displays, it sticks with a 16:10 aspect ratio and 1920x1200 resolution.
 It retains the excellent stand with height, tilt, swivel and pivot adjustments.
 Connectors include DisplayPort, DVI and VGA.
 It also features a 4 port USB 2.0 hub.
-Priced around $320.
-A suitable alternative if you need an HDMI port would be the HP ZR2440w.
+Priced around $290.

 Many graphics people want monitors with IPS based panels.
 They provide excellent color and viewing angles.
 The Dell U2413 is the company's latest monitor targeted at graphics professional that supports 99% of the AdobeRGB color gamut and 100% of the sRGB gamut.
 Dell even precalibrates the display before it leaves the factory although professionals will still probably want to adjust it.
 The 24-inch panel offers a 1920x1200 resolution which is a bit higher than your typical 24-inch display.
 The one downside is that the screen while great for graphics is not well suited for video.
 It comes with an anti-glare coating that makes it useful for working under florescent office lights.
 The stand offers a wide range of adjustments including height, tilt, swivel and pivot.
 Connectors include DisplayPort, mini-DisplayPort, HDMI and DVI.
 A 4-port USB 3.0 hub is also built into the screen.
 Priced around $600.